Skip to main content

 Traditional Meat Stew

-Swazi meat stew typically features beef, chicken, or goat slow-cooked with onions, tomatoes, and local spices.
-Often served with sishwala (maize porridge), this hearty dish is a staple at family gatherings and celebrations.
+Swazi meat stew usually means beef, chicken, or goat cooked slowly with onions, tomatoes, and local spices.
+Served over sishwala (maize porridge), it is what comes out for family gatherings and celebrations.

 Tjwala (Traditional Beer)